Walk and discover one of the most beautiful countries on Earth.

 Walk details: 12.5km, 300 ascent.

-The highlight of today’s hike is the walk to Dørfallet and Myfallet waterfalls.
-Experience for yourself the powerful force that carved this landscape.
+The highlight of today’s hike is the walk to the dramatic Dørfallet and Myfallet canyons and waterfalls.
+Experience for yourself the powerful forces that carved this landscape.

 This evening we aim to offer the Moose Safari as an optional tour, please see the note below.